Commitment to Diversity

-- Construct and transform knowledge through integrating research, theory and practice;
+- Construct, transform, and convey knowledge by integrating research, theory, and practice;

-- Develop collaborative partnerships that promote the well being of individuals, families, and the community;
+- Develop collaborative partnerships that promote the learning and well-being of individuals, families, and the community; and

 Woodring College of Education meets this commitment to diversity through targeted recruitment and retention of a diverse faculty and student body; modeling of culturally responsive teaching; and integration of diversity issues in all curriculum and field experiences.